Uncountable Hyperfiniteness and The Random Ratio Ergodic Theorem: Measure-Hypercompact OERs

 is sectional hyperfinite or hypercompact, respectively. \end{defn}

-When the measure $\mu$ is clear in the context, we may call these notions by {\bf measure-sectional-hyperfinite} or {\bf measure-hypercompact}.
-As mentioned in Remark \ref{Remark: measure-sectional-hyperfinite}, Connes, Feldman \& Weiss proved that being measure-sectional-hyperfinite with respect to one cross section implies the same for all other cross sections.
+When the measure \(\mu\) is clear in the context, we may call these notions by {\bf measure-sectional-hyperfinite} or {\bf measure-hypercompact}.
+As mentioned in Remark \ref{rem:meassecthyperf}, Connes, Feldman \& Weiss proved that being measure-sectional-hyperfinite with respect to one cross section implies the same for all other cross sections.

-The requirement in Definition \ref{Definition: measure-hyper} that $X_{o}$ would be $G$-invariant is necessary in order to define hypercompactness, as this notion is define exclusively for OERs, but is unnecessary to define sectional-hyperfiniteness, since hyperfiniteness is defined for general countable equivalence relations.
-Note however that also in measure-sectional-hyperfiniteness we may always assume that it is the case that $X_{o}$ is $G$-invariant; indeed, otherwise we may replace $X_{o}$ by the $G$-invariant set $G.X_{o}$, which is a Borel set,\footnote{It follows from the Arsenin--Kunugui Theorem; \cite[Thm (18.18)]{kechris2012descriptive}, \cite[Thm 7.5.1]{gao2008invariant}.} and of course is also $\mu$-conull, and $E_{G}^{G.X_{o}}$ remains sectional-hyperfinite because every cross section for $X_{o}$ serves also as a cross section for $G.X_{o}$.
+The requirement in Definition \ref{dfn:meashyper} that \(X_{o}\) would be \(G\)-invariant is necessary to defining hypercompactness, as this notion is define exclusively for OERs, but it is unnecessary to define sectional-hyperfiniteness, since hyperfiniteness is defined for general countable equivalence relations.
+Note however that also in measure-sectional-hyperfiniteness we may assume that it is the case that \(X_{o}\) is \(G\)-invariant; indeed, when this is not the case, there is a Borel set \(X_{oo}\subseteq X_{o}\) such that the \(G\)-invariant set \(G.X_{oo}\) is Borel and \(\mu\)-conull.\footnote{Proof: by Varadarajan's compact model theorem \cite[Ch.~V, \S3, Theorem~5.7]{varadarajan1968} it is sufficient to assume that \(G\) acts continuously.
+Passing to a finite equivalent measure, the tightness of finite measures (see \cite[\S17.C]{kechris2012}) ensures that \(X_{o}\) contains a \(\sigma\)-compact \(\mu\)-conull set \(X_{oo}\).
+Since \(G\) and \(X_{oo}\) are both \(\sigma\)-compact, \(G.X_{oo}\) is \(\sigma\)-compact hence Borel.} Now \(E_{G}^{G.X_{oo}}\) remains sectional-hyperfinite, because every cross section for \(X_{o}\) can be restricted to a cross section for \(X_{oo}\) and, generally speaking, every cross section for \(X_{oo}\) is a cross section for \(G.X_{oo}\).

-In light of this discussion, Corollary \ref{Corollary: Ornstein--Weiss} is nothing but a reformulation of the celebrated Connes--Feldman--Weiss Theorem using Theorem \ref{Theorem: CFW}:
+In light of this discussion, Corollary \ref{cor:OW} is nothing but a reformulation of the celebrated Connes--Feldman--Weiss Theorem using Theorem \ref{thm:CFW}:

-\begin{proof}[Proof of Corollary \ref{Corollary: Ornstein--Weiss}] Let $G$ be an amenable group and $\left(X,\mu\right)$ be a nonsingular $G$-space.
-By the Connes--Feldman--Weiss Theorem there exists a $\mu$-conull set $X_{o}\subset X$ such that $E_{G}^{X_{o}}$ is sectional-hyperfinite.
-By the above discussion we may assume that $X_{o}$ is $G$-invariant, thus $E_{G}^{X_{0}}$ is a sectional hypercompact OER.
-Then by Theorem \ref{Theorem: CFW} we deduce that $E_{G}^{X_{o}}$ is hypercompact, thus $E_{G}^{X}$ is $\mu$-hypercompact. \end{proof}
+\begin{proof}[Proof of Corollary \ref{cor:OW}] Let \(G\) be an amenable group and \(\left(X,\mu\right)\) be a nonsingular \(G\)-space.
+By the Connes--Feldman--Weiss Theorem there exists a \(\mu\)-conull set \(X_{o}\subseteq X\) such that \(E_{G}^{X_{o}}\) is sectional-hyperfinite.
+By the above discussion we may assume that \(X_{o}\) is \(G\)-invariant, thus \(E_{G}^{X_{o}}\) is a sectional hypercompact OER.
+Then by Theorem \ref{thm:CFW} we deduce that \(E_{G}^{X_{o}}\) is hypercompact, thus \(E_{G}^{X}\) is \(\mu\)-hypercompact. \end{proof}